R505: the Flying Cloud

 "...posterior end of nowhere!
 Why are they sendin’ us there?"

-"It’s that Michaelson fella," said MacKiernan, the ship’s Executive Officer.
-"He’s upset because we capsized his yacht.
+"It's that Michaelson fella," said MacKiernan.
+"He's upset because we capsized his yacht.
 And he never did like the Captain."

 "Well, there are times when I don’t like the Captain either," growled Abercrombie, "but I’d never send him tae Darwin."